hackingbeauty/react-dapp-boilerplate/README.md

 Material-UI is baked into the boilerplate to help you quickly start prototyping your Dapp.
 If you need expert guidance in developing a user-facing Dapp, checkout [Full Stack Dapps now](http://fullstackdapps.com).

-If you have any questions, [join my Slack channel](https://publicslack.com/slacks/hackingbeauty/invites/new).
+If you have any questions, [join the Full Stack DApps Slack channel](https://publicslack.com/slacks/full-stack-dapps/invites/new).

 ## Installation